-Cancer of the endometrium is the most common gynecologic cancer in the United States, with over 60,000 new cases diagnosed annually.
+Cancer of the endometrium is the most common gynecologic cancer in the United States, with more than 60,000 new cases diagnosed annually.

-Abnormal vaginal bleeding is the most common symptom, but a woman may also experience discharge, weight loss, abdominal or pelvic pain, dysuria, or dyspareunia.
-Vaginal bleeding in any postmenopausal woman should be considered uterine cancer until proven otherwise.
+Abnormal uterine bleeding is the most common symptom, but a woman may also experience vaginal discharge, weight loss, abdominal or pelvic pain, dysuria, or dyspareunia.
+Uterine bleeding in any postmenopausal woman should be further evaluated.

 The main risk for developing endometrial cancer comes from prolonged exposure to excess endogenous or exogenous estrogen in the absence of opposition by progestin.
 Common sources of endogenous estrogen include:

-- Obesity: Obesity accounts for > 50% of all cases of endometrial cancer, presumably due to the peripheral conversion of androgens to estrogen in adipose tissue, which leads to greater endogenous estrogen concentrations in obese persons., Compared with normal-weight women, obese women have a much greater risk of being diagnosed with endometrial cancer, which rises progressively with higher body weight.
-An obese woman with BMI ≥ 40 is 7 times more likely to develop endometrial cancer compared with a normal-weight woman.
+- Obesity.
+Obesity is frequently associated with endometrial cancer, presumably due to the peripheral conversion of androgens to estrogen in adipose tissue, which leads to greater endogenous estrogen concentrations in persons with obesity., Compared with normal-weight women, women with body mass index ≥ 30 have a much greater risk of being diagnosed with endometrial cancer, which rises progressively with higher body weight.
+A woman with body mass index ≥ 40 is 7 times more likely to develop endometrial cancer compared with a normal-weight woman.
 The rising incidence of obesity in recent decades has increased endometrial cancer diagnoses in women aged < 50 years by 2% each year from 1992-2012.

-- Polycystic ovary syndrome (PCOS): Anovulation from PCOS or other causes results in persistent exposure to unopposed endogenous estrogen.
+- Polycystic ovary syndrome.
+Anovulation from polycystic ovary syndrome or other causes results in persistent exposure to unopposed endogenous estrogen.

 Exogenous estrogen sources include: